John Elway: Executive career

+Television appearance

+In 2024, Elway competed in season twelve of The Masked Singer as "Leaf Sheep" which was part vehicle and had DeMarcus Ware (who portrayed "Koala" in season eleven) as his Mask Ambassador.
+He was the first of Group A to be eliminated in the season premiere.

 Personal life

 Elway married Janet Buchan, who attended Stanford University and competed on its swimming team, in 1984.
 They separated in 2002 and divorced in 2003.
 They have four children: Jessica, Jordan, Jack, and Juliana.

 Elway's twin sister, Jana, developed lung cancer and died at the age of 42 in the summer of 2002.
 John's father, Jack, died of an apparent heart attack a year earlier.

 Elway met former Oakland Raiders cheerleader Paige Green in 2005 at a celebrity golf tournament held by former Raiders running back Marcus Allen in Los Angeles.
 They were engaged in Italy in September 2008, and married in August 2009.